TheRacetrack/racetrack/docs/development/develop.md

 # or make kind-deploy-sample
 ```

-Fatmen are deployed as k8s pods, and should be managed as such.
+Jobs are deployed as k8s pods, and should be managed as such.

 ## Dashboard